 - Game Artist

 - Creative Director

 - 3D Modeller

 - Sound Designer

-The programme is designed for all ages and skill levels, whether you are new to the industry, looking to up-skill, or wanting to learn new skills and enhance your career options within the game design and development industries.
+The programme is designed for all ages (over 17 years of age) and skill levels, whether you are new to the industry, looking to up-skill, or wanting to learn new skills and enhance your career options within the game design and development industries.
 No industry experience is required and applicants may be accepted without formal academic qualifications.